microsoft/azure-software-radio-hello-world/stage2/hello_world_stage2.md

 Finally, the transformation query allows you to select which data goes to which output.
 For this example, we will be sending all of the data to the output:

-1. Select **Query** from the Resource Menu and update the query as follows. (*If you used different names for the Input and Output, use those instead*):
+1. Select **Query** from the Job topology Resource Menu and update the query as follows. (*If you used different names for the Input and Output, use those instead*):
 ```SQL
 SELECT *
 INTO [PowerBI-Output]